papandreou/express-compiless/README.md

 Compiless plays nice with conditional GET.
 If the original response has an ETag, compiless will add to it so the ETag of the compiled response never clashes with the original ETag.
-That prevents the middleware issuing the original response to be confused into sending a false positive `304 Not Modified` if compiless is turned off or removed from the stack later.
+That prevents the middleware issuing the original response from being confused into sending a false positive `304 Not Modified` if compiless is turned off or removed from the stack later.

 Installation